You hear it time and time again –

 Graphic vs. Video: We’ve all probably heard “Video converts better than static images.”
 This is true.
 After several of my own tests, a video does, in fact, convert (on average) a lot better than a static image.
 My recommendation is to get comfortable in front of the camera, don’t read from a script, share simple tips to just compliment your opt-in (do give it all away).
 This video to a cold audience should be less than 3 minutes.

 If you’re set on using a static image, showcase your incentive idea but blur it out.
 If you use text on the image (which I recommend) remember to stay within Facebook’s 20% Rule.
 Although Facebook no longer declines ads with too much text, they do restrict your reach which means you’ll pay more per conversion.
-You can use this tool to help check your text before you create your ad.

 General Ad Setup: I like to break the ad out into sections, each moving part has a purpose, and if one isn’t working well, the entire ad fails.
 Here are the different purposes of each part: